dstf/flask-docker/README.md

-# Template for deploying Flask + Gunicorn + Nginx + SSL self-signed + Mongodb inside Docker
+# Template for Installing and deploying Flask + Gunicorn + Nginx + SSL self-signed + Mongodb inside a Docker container.